Rune23/docs/Maker.md

 How Maker keeps the dai stable
 ------------------------------

-The stability of the dai around the target price is maintained by modifying the incentives for borrowing and holding Dai via *deflation rate adjustment*.
+The stability of the dai around the target price is maintained by modifying the incentives for borrowing and holding Dai via *deflation rate adjustments*.

-### Low volatility through targeting a deflation rate determined by the market
+### Deflation rate adjustments

+The deflation rate of the dai is continuously applied to the target price, increasing (or decreasing) it over time according to market demand.
 Deflation rate adjustments ensure that the dai market price remains stabilized around the target price.
 When the market price of the dai is below the target price, the deflation rate of the dai increases causing borrowing to become more expensive.
 This leads to a corresponding reduction in supply of dai.
 At the same time, the increased deflation rate causes the capital gains from holding dai to go up, and leads to a corresponding increase in dai demand.
 This combination of reduced supply and increased demand causes the dai to appreciate in value, pushing it up towards the target price.

 The same mechanism works in reverse if the market price is higher than the target price: the deflation rate decreases, leading to an increased demand for borrowing dai and a decreased demand for holding it.
 This causes the dai to depreciate in value, pushing it down towards the target price.